Medication Abortion.

 Typically, the patient will return to the clinic about two weeks later for a follow-up appointment to determine if the abortion is complete and no pregnancy tissue remains in the uterus.
 A surgical abortion may still be required in some cases.[10]

-The abortion pill has a 2.0 to 4.8% failure rate before 49 days of gestation, according to the official product monograph.[11]
-The abortion pill is most successful during the earliest weeks of pregnancy.¹ As gestational age increases, so do failure rates.
-By ten weeks, effectiveness may decrease to about 87%.[12]
-Abortion pill failure is either complete or partial.
+According to the official product monograph, the abortion pill has a 2.0 to 4.8% failure rate prior to 49 days of gestation.[11]
+The abortion pill is most successful during the earliest weeks of pregnancy.
+As gestational age increases, so do failure rates.
+By 10 weeks, effectiveness may decrease to about 87%.[12]
+Abortion pill failure may either be complete or partial.

 Partial Failure / Incomplete Abortion:

 In some cases, the abortion pill may result in an incomplete abortion where pregnancy tissue fails to be expelled.
 In this situation, pregnancy tissue remains in the uterus, which may lead to prolonged bleeding, infection, or other complications.
-Seek medical attention.
+This requires medical attention.
 A surgical abortion may be required.[13]

 Complete Failure / Ongoing Pregnancy:

 There are rare situations where the pregnancy continues despite taking the abortion pill.
-If little to no bleeding occurs after taking the second pill, that can be an indicator that the abortion failed entirely.
-An ultrasound would be needed to determine whether the pregnancy is still viable with certainty.[14]
+If little to no bleeding occurs after taking the second pill, it can indicate that the abortion failed entirely.
+An ultrasound would be needed to determine whether the pregnancy is still viable.[14]

 Other Complications:

-If a patient is experiencing excessive bleeding (2 to 3 maxi pads per hour) or a prolonged fever of 38.5°C or higher after their abortion, they must seek emergency care.
+If a patient is experiencing excessive bleeding (using 2 to 3 maxi pads per hour) or a prolonged fever of 38.5°C or higher after their abortion, they must seek emergency care.
 [15]

 See our Abortion Risks page for further information on the side effects of the abortion pill.